vohai2003/hdp_data_tutorials/tutorials/cda/building-a-sentiment-analysis-application/tutorial-5.md

 The results show that the model is very good at detecting unhappy messages (86% accuracy), and significantly less adept at identifying happy messages (64% accuracy).
 To improve this we could provide the model more examples of happy messages to learn from.

 Also note that our training accuracy is slightly higher than our validation accuracy.
 This is an example of slightly overfitting the training data.
 Since the training accuracy is only slightly higher than the validation accuracy, this is normal and not something we should concerned about.
-However, if the validation accuracy was significantly worse than the training accuracy it would mean the model had grossly overfit its training data.
+However, if the validation accuracy was significantly worse than the training accuracy, it would mean the model had grossly overfit its training data.
 In that situation, you would want to either increase the amount of data available for training or decrease the number of parameters (the complexity) of the model.

 ### Taking a closer look